17 Different Ways in Which God Speaks to Us

 15. Through Holy Spirit

-The third member of the Holy Trinity is known as the Holy Spirit or Holy Ghost.
+The Holy Spirit or Holy Ghost is the third member of the Holy Trinity.
 The Holy Spirit does numerous things for us that the Bible tells us about, such as.

 He resides in every sincere believer (John 14:17; Romans 8:9).
 He is the Solace Jesus had spoken of (John 14:16).